marcuwynu23/jsdaffodil/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please read our [COLLABORATION.md](./COLLABORATION.md) guide for contribution guidelines, code review process, and best practices.

+For developers, see [DOCUMENTATION.md](./DOCUMENTATION.md) for architecture details and development setup.

 ---